CursedAtom/CursedAddons/README.md

 3. Hold Shift while hovering to see insertion text (what gets inserted into chat)

 This helps you verify links and commands before clicking them.

+#### Chat Notifications
+This feature allows you to set up automatic notifications for specific chat messages using string matching or regex patterns.

+1. In the config screen, ensure "Enable Chat Notifications" is checked
+2. Click "Chat Notifications" to manage your notification rules
+3. Click "New Notification" to add a rule
+4. Configure each notification:
+   - **Pattern**: The text or regex pattern to match in chat messages
+   - **Use Regex**: Check if the pattern should be treated as a regular expression
+   - **Play Sound**: Check to play a sound when matched, and enter the sound resource location
+   - **Set Title**: Check to set the window title when matched, and enter the title text
+   - **Send Command**: Check to send a command when matched, and enter the command to send
+   - **Enabled**: Check to activate the notification
+5. Save and exit the config screen

+Examples:
+- Match "Welcome" and play a notification sound
+- Use regex like "Player (.+) joined" to capture player names and set title to "Player $1 joined!"
+- Send "/tell $1 Welcome!" when someone joins

 ## Building from Source